Sonear

 The Search for Meaning

-My final year project at the National College of Art and Design was centred around one simple question: how can we encourage more meaningful interactions?
+My final year thesis at the National College of Art and Design began with a simple question: how can we encourage more meaningful interactions?
+Rather than solving a problem, I wanted to create opportunities—moments that invite curiosity and connection in the everyday.

 The Search for Meaning

-My final year project at the National College of Art and Design was centred around one simple question: how can we encourage more meaningful interactions?
+My final year thesis at the National College of Art and Design began with a simple question: how can we encourage more meaningful interactions?
+Rather than solving a problem, I wanted to create opportunities—moments that invite curiosity and connection in the everyday.

 Research